 This article discusses six key elements that empower care managers to advocate for patients, avoid common pitfalls and roadblocks, and ultimately ensure the patient receives the best care—how, when, and where they need it.
-While a day in the life of a care manager can take many twists and turns, foundational guidelines help care managers put the patient first, no matter what unexpected changes and circumstances arise.
+While a day in the life of a care manager can take many twists and turns, foundational guidelines help care managers achieve care management success and put the patient first, no matter what unexpected changes and circumstances arise.

 As patients seek care and services from primary care providers (PCPs), specialists, social workers, financial aid resources, food banks, etc., they may feel lost in the complex healthcare system.
 Patients may be unsure about what details of care are important, when to share them, and with whom.
 Often, the most confusing part for the patient is navigating today’s healthcare system—what procedures are covered, how to prioritize personal health goals, and which resources will help the patient achieve these personal health goals.
 The care manager’s job is to guide patients through the process and advocate for them along the way.

 An example of patient advocacy could mean working with a patient who is nonverbal but would like a power chair for mobility (e.g., a patient who has lost the ability to walk but needs to retain some level of independence).
 Ordering and building a power chair involves many steps and requirements, and patients and families may not know where to start.
 A care manager can help navigate the chair process, including completing paperwork, communicating with the power chair company, coordinating payments from payer to insurance companies, confirming what level of functionality the chair must have, and securing financial assistance.